cpak10/league_predictions/readme.md

 including downloading and renaming the file, will need to be done manually on the local desktop.

 ## Order of Operations
+There are currently two different models being trained to accomplish the same goal: a sequential and a random forest.

+To use the sequential model to predict matches, please follow the order below:
 * pull_data.py
 * train_prediction_model.py
 * test_model.py
 * predict_win.py

+To use the random forest model to predict matches, please follow the order below:
+* pull_data.py
+* train_random_forest.py
+* [PREDICTION SCRIPT IN PROGRESS]